clemvst/clemvst/README.md

 ## Things I like to work on

-🤖 Computer vision
+🤖 Computer vision and NLP

-👾 Deep learning
+👾 Software Engineering

 🧠 Cognition and emotions